Time evolution#

 Evolution step#

 The main method for performing a time evolution step is yastn.tn.fpeps.evolution_step_().
 This function requires an environment containing the PEPS state (updated in place) and provides control over bond truncation via different ways to calculate bond metric.
-Three classes which support this are:
+Four classes which support this are:

 • yastn.tn.fpeps.EnvNTU: Employ small local clusters, which can be contracted numerically exactly, resulting in a stable and positively defined bond metric.